priteshkharwal12/Healthcare-Analysis-/README.md

 *   **DAX Calculations**: Developed various measures, including `SUMX` for row-level calculations like total room charges and `DATEDIFF` for patient length of stay.
 *   **Interactive Visuals**: Utilised Azure Maps for geographical analysis and clustered charts to compare departmental performance.
 *   **Dynamic UX**: Implemented field parameters to switch map views between city and state, a theme switcher for light/dark modes, and a collapsible slicer panel using bookmarks.

-## Dashboard Pages
-The report features two identical pages with different themes:
-1.  **Main Dashboard (Light Mode)**: The primary view with a professionally designed light background.
-2.  **Main Dashboard (Dark Mode)**: An alternative dark-themed version for user preference.

 ## Key Insights
 *   **Financial Performance**: Offers a clear view of total billing, breaking it down into treatment costs, medication, and room charges, while also showing out-of-pocket expenses.